MockLeagues/sqlplus/README.md

 List<Widget> allWidgets = sqlPlus.query(session -> session.createQuery("select * from widget").fetchAs(Widget.class));
 ```

 By default, sqlplus will attempt to map the column names present in the result set directly to the class's field names.
-If you need additional customization for how this mapping is done, you can specify concrete field aliases in 'as' clauses in your SQL
+If you need additional customization for how this mapping is done, you can specify concrete field aliases in 'as' clauses in your SQL.

 The previous example fetched the entire list into memory at once.
 What if you had millions of widgets?
 You'd blow your memory in no time!
 The solution is to STREAM over the results using Java 8's streaming API: